mikailcf/mikailcf.github.io/walker.md

 ### Development

 The project was made wich C++ and OpengGL.
-No third party libraries and whatnot.
+No third party libraries.

-We could use libraries for loading JPEGs and 3D models and such if we wanted but I decided to do everything myself just so I could have an idea how was to implement this kind of functionality.
+We could use libraries for loading JPEGs and 3D models and such if we wanted but I decided to do everything myself just so I could have an idea how difficult it was to implement this kind of functionality.
 Of course I went with a simplified version for each of these elements (I loaded RAWs and not JPEGs and I made my own 3D model format) but I think I learned what I wanted going this way.

 To illustrate the model format, here's the model for the Block B Building (blue building in the video below):